What to consider before filing a claim with your home insurance provider.

 Your homeowners insurance coverage is best used to address major issues or catastrophic events.
 For instance, you should always use your insurance to cover personal liability issues or major damages to your home.
 A good rule of thumb; if the cost of the claim far exceeds the deductibles you have on your policy, then you should discuss with your agent whether or not you should submit a claim.

-These are some of the things that you should consider before filing a claim with your home insurance provider.
+These are some of the things that you should consider before filing a homeowners insurance claim.
 Do you have additional questions regarding your homeowners insurance?
 If so, then contact the experts at The Reardon Agency.
 We are ready to assist you with all your coverage needs today.

 Comments are closed.